Reefer Madness

-Reefer Madness (originally made as Tell Your Children and sometimes titled The Burning Question, Dope Addict, Doped Youth, and Love Madness) is a 1936 American propaganda film about drugs, revolving around the melodramatic events that ensue when high school students are lured by pushers to try marijuana -- upon trying it, they become addicted, eventually leading them to become involved in various crimes such as a hit and run accident, manslaughter, murder, conspiracy to murder and attempted rape.
-While all this is happening, they suffer hallucinations, descend into insanity, associate with organized crime and (in one character's case) commit suicide.
-The film was directed by Louis J. Gasnier and featured a cast of mainly little-known actors.
+Reefer Madness is an American public service announcement and exploitation film about drug use and abuse.
+It was originally titled Tell Your Children, and it has been known by the titles The Burning Question, Dope Addict, Doped Youth, and Love Madness as well.

+In the film, aspiring high school students are enticed by pushers to try marijuana.
+They become addicted and engage in criminal activities such as a hit and run accident, manslaughter, murder, conspiracy to murder and attempted rape.
+They suffer hallucinations, descend into manic-depressive episodes and insanity, and associate with organized crime.
+One character commits suicide.

-Originally financed by a church group under the title Tell Your Children, the film was intended to be shown to parents as a morality tale attempting to teach them about the dangers of cannabis use.
-Soon after the film was shot, it was purchased by producer Dwain Esper, who re-cut the film for distribution on the exploitation film circuit, exploiting vulgar interest while escaping censorship under the guise of moral guidance, beginning in 1938–1939 through the 1940s and 1950s.
+The film was produced in 1936 by mainstream independent filmmaker George Hirliman.
+It was financed by a church group and intended to be shown to parents as a morality tale about the dangers of cannabis use.
+Directed by silent-era pioneer Louis J. Gasnier, it featured a cast of mainly little-known actors.
+In 1938, exploitation film producer Dwain Esper purchased the film and recut it for distribution to exploitation houses, catering to vulgar interest while escaping censorship under the guise of moral guidance.
+Esper retitled the film Reefer Madness.

-The film was "rediscovered" in the early 1970s and gained new life as an unintentional satire among advocates of cannabis policy reform.
-Critics have called it one of the worst films ever made and has gained a cult following within cannabis culture.
-Today, it is in the public domain in the United States.
+Reefer Madness was "rediscovered" in the early 1970s, and it became an underground hit on college campuses.
+It gained new life as an unintentional satire among advocates of cannabis policy reform.
+Critics have called it one of the worst films ever made, and it has gained a cult following within cannabis culture.
+It is in the public domain in the United States, due to the film carrying an improper copyright notice.